MaxHalford/maxhalford.github.io/content/blog/first-river-meetup.md

 <div align="center">
 <figure>
     <img src="/img/blog/first-river-meetup/adil.jpg">
     <figcaption>This is <a href="https://boring-guy.sh/">Adil</a>.
+He's pursuing a PhD in reinforcement learning.
 He worked on River's popular <code>stats</code> module, as well as helped me on the time series models.
 He also made us laugh and smile all week 😊</figcaption>
 </figure>
 </div>